lozingaro/academic-website/teaching/ai-info/index.markdown

 - Projects can be proposed by groups or course instructors.
 - Instructors' proposals are **just** general guidelines (problems, tasks, datasets).
-- Check the [proposals page](../proposals) for instructor-proposed projects.
+- Check the [proposals page](proposals) for instructor-proposed projects.

 ## Evaluation Process

 - Two components: written report and code implementation.
 - Evaluation through an oral exam discussing the project.
 - All group members participate in discussing the project.
+- Evaluation is sufficient if a correct experimental approach is followed.
+Grade depends on the effort and quality of the work.

 ## Report Guidelines